jedisct1/rust-jwt-simple/README.md

 ## Authentication (symmetric, `HS*` JWT algorithms) example

-Authentication schemes uses the same key for creating and verifying tokens.
-In other words, both parties need to be ultimately trusting each other, or else the verifier could also create arbitrary tokens.
+Authentication schemes use the same key for creating and verifying tokens.
+In other words, both parties need to ultimately trust each other, or else the verifier could also create arbitrary tokens.

 ### Keys and tokens creation